andrew/ultimate-awesome/README.md

 - [Awesome-LLM-Uncertainty-Reliability-Robustness](https://github.com/jxzhangjhu/Awesome-LLM-Uncertainty-Reliability-Robustness) - Awesome-LLM-Robustness: a curated list of Uncertainty, Reliability and Robustness in Large Language Models.
 - [awesome-js-tooling-not-in-js](https://github.com/RobinCsl/awesome-js-tooling-not-in-js) - A curated list of JavaScript tooling not written in JavaScript.
 - [awesome-ai-tools-for-game-dev](https://github.com/simoninithomas/awesome-ai-tools-for-game-dev) - A curated list of awesome AI tools for game developers.
-- [learn-ruby](https://github.com/fpsvogel/learn-ruby) - Learning resources for Ruby, Rails, and related skills.
 - [awesome-openstreetmap](https://github.com/osmlab/awesome-openstreetmap) - 😎 Curated list of awesome OpenSteetMap-projects.
 - [awesome-multi-task-learning](https://github.com/thuml/awesome-multi-task-learning) - 2024 up-to-date list of DATASETS, CODEBASES and PAPERS on Multi-Task Learning (MTL),  from Machine Learning perspective.
+- [awesome-password-cracking](https://github.com/n0kovo/awesome-password-cracking) - A curated list of awesome tools, research, papers and other projects related to password cracking and password security.
 - [awesome-conformal-prediction](https://github.com/valeman/awesome-conformal-prediction) - A professionally curated list of awesome Conformal Prediction videos, tutorials, books, papers, PhD and MSc theses, articles and open-source libraries.
 - [awesome-sass](https://github.com/KittyGiraudel/awesome-sass) - A curated list of awesome Sass.
 - [awesome-astro](https://github.com/one-aalam/awesome-astro) - Curated resources on building sites with Astro, a brand new way to build static and server rendered sites, with cross-framework components, styling and reactive store support.